 We have a spirit of faith

 “Having the same spirit of faith according to that which is written, ‘I believed, therefore I spoke,’ we also believe, therefore we also speak.”

 “The spirit of faith is the Holy Spirit mingled with our human spirit.
 We must exercise such a spirit to believe and to speak, like the psalmist, the things we have experienced of the Lord, especially His death and resurrection.
 Faith is in our spirit, which is mingled with the Holy Spirit, not in our mind.
 Doubts are in our mind.
 Here spirit indicates that it is by the mingled spirit that the apostles lived a crucified life in resurrection for the carrying out of their ministry.”

 Exercising our spirit of faith

-The same verse, 2 Corinthians 4:13, also says, “I believed…I spoke.”
+The same verse also says, “I believed, therefore I spoke.”
 One of the best ways we can exercise our spirit of faith is to speak.
 But what should we say and to whom should we speak?

-For instance, let’s say we’re discouraged and we read Matthew 28:20: “Behold, I am with you all the days until the consummation of the age.”
-We can declare this verse with our spirit of faith saying, “Thank you, Lord, You are with me all the days!
+For instance, let’s say we read Matthew 28:20: “Behold, I am with you all the days until the consummation of the age.”
+We can declare the facts in this verse, saying, “Thank You, Lord, You are with me all the days!
 Your Word says this!
 I believe Your Word.”
-To speak this way is not to employ positive thinking, because what we’re speaking is the living and true Word of God.
-As we speak this living Word of God, our spirit of faith is strengthened.
+As we speak the living and true Word of God, our spirit of faith is strengthened.

 Looking away unto Jesus

 “Looking away unto Jesus, the Author and Perfecter of our faith.”

 “When we look unto Jesus, He as the life-giving Spirit (1 Cor.
 15:45) transfuses us with Himself, with His believing element.
 Then, spontaneously, a kind of believing arises in our being, and we have the faith to believe in Him.
 This faith is not of ourselves but of Him who imparts Himself as the believing element into us that He may believe for us.
 Hence, He Himself is our faith.
 We live by Him as our faith; i.e., we live by His faith (Gal.
 2:20), not by our own.”